PHIKOPP/joule-challenge-service/README.md

 # joule-challenge-service

 A simple Spring Boot service for defining digital assistants with fixed response messages.
 Supports creating named assistants and sending them messages via HTTP API.
-Built as a coding challenge solution
+Built for coding challenge.

-docker rm -f dasvc
-docker build -t digital-assistant-service:local .
-docker run -p 8080:8080 --name dasvc digital-assistant-service:local

 # How to start (Docker & Local)